Hosting and bandwidth provided by MacAce.net.

 However, as it is not possible to visually distinguish the two different cellular data models and can be challenging to visually differentiate the iPad 3rd Gen and other iPad models, particularly if they are not side-by-side, Model Numbers are one of the best methods for external identification.
 Model numbers are listed in tiny type on the back of each iPad near the bottom.

 The iPad 3rd Gen (Wi-Fi Only) is model number A1416, the iPad 3rd Gen (Wi-Fi/Cellular AT&T/GPS) for AT&T in the US is A1430, and the iPad 3rd Gen (Wi-Fi/Cellular Verizon/GPS) for Verizon in the US is A1403.

-To pinpoint a specific iPad 3rd Gen by a variety of different identifiers -- including the last four characters of its Serial Number -- please refer to EveryiPad.com's Ultimate iLookup feature as well as the EveryMac app available for iOS 5 or later and Android.
+To pinpoint a specific iPad 3rd Gen by a variety of different identifiers -- including its Serial Number -- please refer to EveryiPad.com's Ultimate iLookup feature as well as the EveryMac app available for iOS 5 or later, Android, and Kindle Fire.

 Connectivity & Battery Life Differences

 The iPad 3rd Gen models are differentiated by connectivity and battery life.